pyinvoke/invoke/sites/docs/invoke.rst

         --foo-arg
         --foo-arg-2

-    For more details on how to use this option, see the bundled completion scripts stored in ``completion/`` in the source distribution.
+    For detailed examples of how to use this option, see the bundled completion scripts stored in ``completion/`` in the source distribution.

 .. option:: --hide=STRING